SakhnevichKirill/you-track/README.md

 ## Description

 Hard deadline value refresh using values from "Start date" and "Original esimation" (in my case: "Hard interval").
+Soft deadline refresh using ratio 75% ratio of Original esimation Stage refresh using Hard deadline

 ## Installation